-The teaching staff and teaching assistants attend Wednesday and Friday assemblies.
+The teaching staff and teaching assistants support assemblies on an ongoing basis.

+About once a fortnight a group of volunteers from the local church, often including the vicar, lead an 'Open the Book' assembly presenting bible stories using simple props to support them.
 Outside agencies, charities and individuals including ministers of local churches and leaders of other faiths are invited to take part in school assemblies.